Quantum advantage from negativity of a work quasiprobability distribution: Conclusions

 \section{Conclusions}

 We showed how the quantum advantage is connected to the quasiprobability of the work done in a subinterval of the charging process.
-If there is some negativity in a quasiprobability ($q=1/2$) of the work done, then there is quantum advantage.
-Basically, the negativity signals non-local interactions in the charging Hamiltonian, giving the quantum advantage in the charging of the battery.
-In particular, from the point of view of the work statistics, the work always admits a representation ($q=0$) that is a (non-contextual) probability distribution.
-We hope that this can help us to better understand the origin of the quantum advantage with a charging time that tends to zero in the limit of large number of cells.
+If there is some negativity in a quasiprobability ($q=1/2$) of the work done, then there is a quantum advantage.
+Thus, the $q=1/2$ quasiprobability plays a privileged role, while for $q\neq 1/2$ negativity can survive although the duration time does not tend to zero.
+In particular, for $q=1/2$, if negativity survives in the limit of a large number of cells, the distribution shows super-extensive cumulants, which implies that a quantum advantage is achieved.
+Basically, under the assumptions used in the proof, the negativity signals non-local interactions in the charging Hamiltonian, giving the quantum advantage in the charging of the battery.
+For these models, this is related with the generation of quantum coherence and entanglement during time evolution.
+In contrast, from the point of view of the work statistics, the work always admits a representation ($q=0$) that is a probability distribution (of an observable).
+We hope that this can help us to better understand the origin of the quantum advantage with a charging time that tends to zero in the limit of a large number of cells, where quantum effects should be very strong.
+Furthermore, it remains an open problem whether we can check whether the quantum advantage has been achieved by looking at the negativity of a work distribution.
+In particular, the latter should be measured without destroying the final state of the battery, and a nondemolition diagnostic of the relevant quasiprobability is not supplied here and remains outside the scope of the paper.